 What can you expect on Sunday?
-An hour of rest, beauty, music, silence, spaciousness, laughter, community, simple ritual, provocative words, thoughtful reflections and a chance to step back from the day-to-day anxieties and preoccupations of life.
+An hour of rest, beauty, music, laughter, community, simple ritual, provocative words, thoughtful reflections and a chance to step back from the day-to-day anxieties and preoccupations of life.

 You can expect a warm welcome regardless of your age, background, family status or interests.
 You can expect a multigenerational community and a safe, creative, wonder-full environment for children and youth.